section-engineering-education/engineering-education/content/articles/android-ocr-extracting-texts-from-objects-or-images-using-google-vision-api/index.md

 - Designing the project's XML camera UI for taking photos and selecting images from the gallery.

-- Using image cropper in adjusting the size of images.
+- Use an image cropper in adjusting the size of images.

 ### Implementation